 The two best predictors of injury

 Research work by McNair (2000) and Knudson (2001) has indicated that only dynamic stretches - slow controlled movements through the full range of motion - decrease muscle stiffness.
-Static exercises did not decrease muscle stiffness.
+Static exercises did not reduce muscle stiffness.

 A "trigger point" (TP) is a thick knot in a muscle that is palpable and tender (even painful to the touch).